 At least 15 people, mostly high-school students, died on over the weekend after being consumed by hot gas while venturing too far up the mountain.
-The volcano, in the north of Sumatra Island, has been erupting almost daily for the past three months, but these were the first eruption-related fatalities, prompting authorities to tighten access to restricted areas.
-If your looking for a cheap single mattress look here
+The volcano, in the north of Sumatra Island, has been erupting almost daily for the past three months, but these were the first eruption-related fatalities, prompting authorities to tighten access to restricted areas. pay for essays online

 Government volcanologists have witnessed eruptions from Sinabung only once previously, in 2010, and say they have little way of knowing what it might be capable of.

 Evacuees at different shelters have their own theories: perhaps someone swore while climbing to the peak, perhaps unwed youth are engaged in sexual exploits at the lake northeast of the mountain.

 Some Muslims in this largely Christian region of the world's most Muslim-populous country worry that someone cooked meat that was haram – forbidden by Islamic law – or that too few of them pray regularly.